 People often make the mistake of thinking that just by installing a plugin such as the ones I suggested above is more than enough for their page to reach high rankings.
 This is a completely wrong way of looking at it.

 These tools will simply NOT make your site rank better, they will only AID in helping Google identify what the site is about a little bit better.
-Ultimately, your rankings will be determined by a host of important factors such as these, and the plugins you install are not one of them.
+Ultimately, your rankings will be determined by a host of important factors such as these 5 ranking factors, and the plugins you install are not one of them.

 To make this point very clear, I want to give you a simple analogy: